 Sir Terry Pratchett, The Wee Free Men

-I live in the city now, in a neighborhood full of its own in-between places: rambling, shady parks, and crooked unpaved alleys overgrown with feral trees, weeds, and the occasional vegetable garden.
+I live in the city now, in a neighborhood full of its own in-between places, peppered with rambling, shady parks full of feral trees, weeds, and the occasional community garden.
 I still live at the edges and inhabit the in-between places, and I'm still trying to learn to dwell in many worlds simultaneously, to see many truths layered atop another, to hold within myself apparent dualities.

-Become a sight member to comment on posts and meet other readers.
+You can also become a site member to comment on posts and meet other readers.
 Subscribe to the website to receive new post notifications and the occasional bonus newsletter.
 Or send me a message via the contact page.